 Consider issues regarding the environment, prenatal care, labor and birth care, care for your baby, and postpartum care.
 These issues generally vary considerably with the planned location of birth.

 - Where do you receive your care prenatally?
 Is it a separate clinic from where you

 - Are the people who provide your prenatal care the same as those who will be at

-- If one believes that environment matters in birth, is there an advantage of receiving
+- If one believes that environment matters at birth, is there an advantage to receiving

 you prenatal care in the same place as you will be when you are in labor?

 - What is the birth environment like?
 If it is a separate location, can you tour it prior to